The role of a Detention Custody Officer (DCO) and how to apply

 Really make a difference to people’s lives

-The centres are open 24/7, meaning you will have to cover various shift patterns, including days, evenings, weekends, nights and bank holidays.
-You’ll always be supported by our exceptional team and all new Detention Custody Officers will receive a 9-week Initial Training Course, where you will also receive plenty of opportunity to shadow experienced staff to give you a real taste of life on the job.
+Our centres are open 24/7, so you’ll have to cover various shift patterns, including days, evenings, weekends, nights and bank holidays.
+You’ll always be supported by our exceptional team.
+You’ll also receive a nine-week Initial Training Course, as well as plenty of opportunities to shadow experienced staff to give you a real taste of life on the job.

 We do offer part time and flexible working patterns although you must be able to attend the initial training course for a 9 week period.